-- Theme 1: Delivering Value Through Innovation page 56 to 63 - Theme 2: Driving Environmental Consciousness page 63 to 68 - Theme 3: Developing Capabilities & Opportunities page 68 to 76
+- Theme 1: Delivering Value Through Innovation pages 54 to 61 - Theme 2: Driving Environmental Consciousness pages 61 to 64 - Theme 3: Developing Capabilities & Opportunities pages 65 to 76

 PMBT built effective and collaborative relationships with key internal and external stakeholders through regular engagement sessions that have enabled the Group to determine and address their concerns.
 In FY2019, the SWG identified and prioritised stakeholder groups based on their dependence on and influence over the Group.
-The assessment took into account the Group's operational changes and expansion into the production of metallic silicon.
+The assessment took into consideration the Group's operational changes and expansion into the production of silicon metal.
 This is illustrated in the following Stakeholder Prioritisation Matrix.